Schweizerischer Studentenverein: History

-There are not only sections in German-speaking regions but also in French speaking Switzerland and in other countries.
-Originally, the SSS was a political movement of catholic-conservative students and therefore implicitly the antipode of the Schweizerischer Zofingerverein, which had a progressive-liberal political setting.
+There are not only sections in German-speaking regions, but also in French-speaking Switzerland and in other countries.
+Originally, the SSS was a political movement of Catholic-conservative students and therefore implicitly the antipode of the Schweizerischer Zofingerverein, which had a progressive-liberal political setting.
 The SSS intended to gather Christian, conservative forces against liberalism and radicalism.
-Nevertheless, after the Sonderbund War of 1847 it were members of the SSS who contributed to Switzerlands unity.
+Nevertheless, after the Sonderbund War of 1847, it was members of the SSS who contributed to Switzerland's unity.

-The SSS always meant to be a society of politically active members.
+The SSS was always meant to be a society of politically active members.
 Nearly all members of the Swiss Federal Council of the CVP were members of the SSS.
 This orientation to catholic conservatism diminished more and more since 1970.
-Officially, the SSS is no longer affiliated to the CVP and nowadays open to other political parties.
+Officially, the SSS is no longer affiliated with the CVP and nowadays is open to other political parties.

-In 1873, during the time of the Kulturkampf, the SSS became a society limited to Catholics.
-It was only in 1977 that this principle was changed to "christian".
-Consequently, the SSS is now also open to Protestants again.
-Since 1968 women are allowed to join the society, too.

 The SSS has a friendship agreement with the CV and the OCV.
 It is a member of the EKV.

+Symbols

+The motto of SSS is Virtus, scientia, amicitia!
+Its colors are red, white, and green.
+Its symbol is the red hat.
+The member corporations are free to choose any shade of red and the type of hat.

+Membership

+In 1873, during the time of the Kulturkampf, the SSS became a society limited to Catholics.
+This was changed to "Christian" in 1977.
+Consequently, the SSS is now also open to Protestants.
+Women are allowed to join the society as of 1968.

 Organisation

-As of today, the SSS has 69 sections in Switzerland, Germany, Austria and Italy.
+As of today, the SSS has 69 sections in Switzerland, Germany, Austria, and Italy.
 This makes it the biggest society of colour-bearing students in Switzerland.
 It has 1100 active members and 7500 veterans.

-The SSS was founded as a central society, not as a fusion of individual corporations which is why their members are directly members of the federation as well, including the right to vote.
-The supreme organ of the SSS is its General Assembly (consisting of all active members) which is held annually at the so-called Zentralfest ("central festival"), the biggest festival of colour-bearing students in Europe.
+The SSS was founded as a central society, not as a fusion of individual corporations, which is why their members are directly members of the federation as well, including the right to vote.
+The supreme organ of the SSS is its General Assembly (consisting of all active members), which is held annually at the so-called Zentralfest ("central festival"), the biggest festival of colour-bearing students in Europe.